SPAAM-community/AncientMetagenomeDir/assets/documentation/samples/README.md

 - For host-associated single genome list only:
   - If genome is derived from multiple tissue types from the same individual (e.g. bone and soft tissue) then the entry should simply be listed as 'tissue'

-> :warning: Partly [MIxS v5](https://gensc.org/mixs/) compliant field, i.e. term
+> ⚠️ Partly [MIxS v5](https://gensc.org/mixs/) compliant field, i.e. term
 > from an [ontology](https://www.ebi.ac.uk/ols/index), and ideally either
 > [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon) (anatomy) or
 > [ENVO](https://www.ebi.ac.uk/ols/ontologies/envo) (everything else).
 If you
 > can't find something close enough, please ping
 > @spaam-community/ancientmetagenomedir-coreteam

-> :warning: Must follow categories specified in `assets/enums/<column>.json`
+> ⚠️ Must follow categories specified in `assets/enums/<column>.json`

-> :warning: Mandatory value
+> ⚠️ Mandatory value

 ## genome_type

-- For host-associated single genome list only
+> 🦠 host-associated single genome only!

 - We are primarily interested in listing reconstructed whole genomes of microbes, however in some cases researchers may only be able to analyse smaller cell components.